jstormes/LdapConnector/README.md

 The second mock `LdapOpenLdapMockAdatper.php`, simulates a connection to a Open LDAP server.

-Using both mocks it was possible to do TDD using these mocks as stand ins for a real LDAP servers.
+Using both mocks it was possible to do TDD using these mocks as stand ins for the real LDAP servers.